Protocol for Real Time Disease Load Monitoring

 You will also need:

-- A staple gun or nails (to affix the hive tags)
+☐ A staple gun (to affix the hive tag) or nails

-- Postage to return the sample kits (about $10/month)
+☐ Postage to return the samples kits (estimated cost: $12/month)

 STEP 1: Select 8 colonies

-1. Select 8 strong, healthy, queen right colonies located in the same apiary to start the sampling survey.
-It is important that you select apparently healthy colonies to start with so we can monitor disease appearance and progression.
+- Select 8 strong healthy queen right colonies located in the same apiary to start the sampling survey.
+It is important you select apparently healthy colonies to start with, so we can monitor disease appearance and progression.

-2. Affix the unique colony tag to each hive (see Figure 2), on the lowest brood box (don’t affix the tag on honey supers).
-Note that you have received 10 tags.
+- Affix the unique colony tag to each hive (see Figure 2).
+Note that you have received 8 tags.
 Use only 8 initially and save the spare two tags in the event one or two of the 8 colony dies and you need to tag another colony.

-NOTE: IF A COLONY DIES DURING THE SAMPLING PERIOD, REMOVE THE SAMPLE TAG AND Use one of the spare sample tags.
+NOTE: IF A COLONY DIES DURING THE SAMPLING PERIOD, REMOVE THE SAMPLE TAG AND Use one of the spare sample tags FOR A NEW COLONY IN THE SAME APIARY.
 If you use the last sample tag, request more.
-Do not reuse sample tags.
+Please do not reuse sample tags.

-3. Fill out the required information (apiary location, …) on the participant information sheet.
+- Fill out the required apiary location information on the data collection sheet.

 You will need to repeat the following steps every month, around the 15th of the month ± 1 week.
-We will email you a reminder the week before you need to take your samples.
+Try to sample around the same time each month.

 STEP 2: Sampling in the apiary

-1. As you normally would, open the selected colony to the brood nest and examine for disease and queen status/condition.
-Record any disease/queen status, or unusual conditions present on the sampling data sheet.
+- As you normally would, open the selected colony to the brood nest and examine for disease and queen status/condition.
+Record any disease/queen status, or unusual conditions present on the data information sheet.

-2. Remove the lid from one of the sample bottles and place the funnel in the 125 mL bottle filled with alcohol (Figure 3).
-You might want to widen the opening of the funnel by cutting part of the neck to allow bees to come through more easily.
+- Remove the lid from one of the sample bottles and place the funnel in the 125 mL bottle filled with the salt water solution (Figure 3).

-4. Carefully examine the frame to ensure the queen is not on this frame.
+- Carefully examine the frame to ensure the queen is not on this frame.
 You don’t want to collect her!
-We highly recommend that you mark your queen to reduce the risk of accidental sampling.

-5. Gently scrape two, ¼ cup scoops of adult bees (about 300) from the brood frame (Figure 4) and place them into the funnel (Figure 5).
-Gently knock the bottle and funnel to get the bees to fall through the funnel and into the alcohol.
+- Gently scrape two, ¼ cup scoops of adult bees (about 300) from the brood frame (Figure 4) and place them into the funnel (Figure 5).
+Gently knock the bottle and funnel to get the bees to fall through the funnel and into the solution.
 2, ¼ cups of bees should fill more than half of the bottle.
 Alternatively, if you have a wash tub, shake the bees from the frame into the washtub, gently knock the tub so the bees collect in the corner of the tub and scoop the bees from the tub (Figure 6).
-Then place the bees into the funnel as described above and shake the remaining bees of the tub back on the colony.
+Then place the bees into the funnel as described above.

-6. Close the bottle tightly; shaking it to make sure the bees are fully dampened with alcohol.
+6. Close the bottle tightly; shaking it to make sure the bees are fully dampened with solution.

 *Please note that this colony number MUST match the colony number listed on the Tier 4 data collection sheet you have filled out.